isha”Historically, what is or isn’t mainstream (in Islam) has always been a function of power, not of truth” -Iyad El-Baghdadi, Arab Spring activist

 What do you mean by “orthodox/mainstream/normative” Islam?

-Orthodox Islam refers to Islamic rulings as dictated by the four main Sunni schools of thought (laid out through the Amman Message, endorsed in 2005).
+Orthodox Islam refers to Islamic rulings as dictated by the four main Sunni schools of thought.
 I actually dislike using adjectives such as “orthodox” because they sound awfully sectarian, but they serve to distinguish what Islam actually is from what Hanafi/Maliki/Shafi’i/Hanbali scholars say it is.

 How do you interpret the Qur’an and what is your position on hadith?